Severe Thunderstorm Watch Issued

-Conditions are favourable for the development of severe thunderstorms this afternoon.
-These storms may be capable of producing strong wind gusts up to 90 km/h, large hail and heavy rain.
+They say that conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts and heavy rain.

+Thunderstorms are expected to develop this afternoon into the evening with the potential to become severe.
+The main threats are heavy rain of up to 50 mm and strong winds up to 90 km/h.

 All about watches and warnings: